Golden Smog: Third incarnation (2019-present)

-Golden Smog reunited on July 12, 2019 to play a small "surprise" performance celebrating Dan Murphy's 57th birthday.
+Golden Smog reunited on July 12, 2019, to play a small "surprise" performance celebrating Dan Murphy's 57th birthday.
 The show marked Murphy's first public musical performance since his retirement from Soul Asylum in 2012.
 Murphy was joined onstage by Johnson, Louris, and Perlman as well as Miles Zuniga of the band Fastball.

 A performance was scheduled for April 4, 2020, at First Avenue in Minneapolis.
 However, the show was postponed due to COVID-19 concerns.
-The band reunited at First Avenue on April 2, 2022 with Tweedy and Stephens both rejoining the band.
+The band reunited at First Avenue on April 2, 2022, with Tweedy and Stephens both rejoining the band.

 From 2022 forward, the group has held an annual show at First Avenue, always occurring near the end of the year.
 In December 2022 and again in December 2023, the group (still consisting of Gary Louris, Kraig Johnson, Dan Murphy, and Marc Perlman) played a special holiday show.
 The 2022 gig was billed as an "Unplugged" show; the 2023 date featured guest drummer Steve Gorman.
 For their 2024 gig, held in November, Golden Smog was now billed as a quintet, with Gorman as an official member.

+Jeff Tweedy rejoined the group, now a sextet, for their three-city tour of December 2025.
+Appearing outside of the Twin Cities for the first time in nearly two decades, Golden Smog played gigs in Jersey City, New York City, and Chicago.